 VanHootegem also has head coaching experience having served three seasons in that capacity at North Park University of Chicago (1991-94).

-VanHootegem's coaching success has extended off the track as well with seven of his athletes having gone on to earn Arthur Ashe Jr. Sport Scholar distinction.
+VanHootegem's coaching success has extended off the track as well with 10 of his athletes having gone on to earn Arthur Ashe Jr. Sport Scholar distinction.

 A Level II coach and instructor as certified by USA Track and Field, VanHootegem was a seven time All-American at North Central College from 1987-90.
 In 1989 he helped lead North Central College to the NCAA Division III indoor and outdoor national championships.
-He earned his bachelor of arts degree in physical education from North Central College in 1990.
-VanHootegem is married to the former Carmen Melendez, and the couple has three children: Tori (9), Quin (6) and Olivia (3).
+He earned his Bachelor of Arts degree in physical education from North Central College in 1990.
+VanHootegem is married to the former Carmen Melendez, and the couple has three children: Tori (15), Quin (12) and Olivia (9).